Concrete Driveway vs Asphalt

 Concrete Pros and Cons

-- Concrete last longer than asphalt, typically around 30 years in Wisconsin
+- Concrete lasts longer than asphalt, typically around 30 years in Wisconsin

 - Concrete requires low maintenance